-- Contact the Director of the service, they will make a record of your complaint and try to resolve it with you.
+- Contact the Advisor of the service, they will make a record of your complaint and try to resolve it with you.

 - If you feel your grievance has not been resolved appropriately, you need to formalise the complaint in writing.